History menu >

-Coal gas production ceased and gasworks and gasometers were demolished and replaced by homes and supermarkets.
+Coal gas production gradually ceased and gasworks and gasometers were demolished and replaced by homes and supermarkets.

 New gas jets had to be fitted to gas appliances such as kitchen cookers, boilers and gas fires, as the new fuel had a higher calorific value than the old.

-So now a new pipeline network for these supplies, fanning out from Wales to Scotland, is likely to be required, replacing the dwindling supply from the North Sea.
+So now a new pipeline network for these supplies, fanning out from Wales to Scotland, could be required, replacing the dwindling supply from the North Sea.

-After the Pickersleigh Road Gasworks were demolished in the 1970s the site was used as a council depot, until replaced by the new Prospect View medical centre and housing.
+After the Pickersleigh Road gasworks was demolished in the 1970s the site was used as a council depot, until replaced by the new Prospect View medical centre and housing.
 The Gas Tavern opposite was demolished in 2010 and has been replaced by a small Tesco store.